ruizvitor/ANDA/nvidiaInpainting/README.md

+# THIS IS A FORK FROM THE ORIGINAL [REPOSITORY](https://github.com/MathiasGruber/PConv-Keras) FROM [MathiasGruber](https://github.com/MathiasGruber)

 # Partial Convolutions for Image Inpainting using Keras
 Keras implementation of "*Image Inpainting for Irregular Holes Using Partial Convolutions*", https://arxiv.org/abs/1804.07723.
 A huge shoutout the authors Guilin Liu, Fitsum A. Reda, Kevin J. Shih, Ting-Chun Wang, Andrew Tao and Bryan Catanzaro from NVIDIA corporation for releasing this awesome paper, it's been a great learning experience for me to implement the architecture, the partial convolutional layer, and the loss functions.

 <img src='./data/images/sample_results.png' />